So I don’t have much time for hobby projects… And when I do have time, it is from various computers, with various setup.

 That’s why I’m testing the following combination of online services, and so far it looks promising for my needs…

 Full utilization is not effective, not efficient, and causes delays

 Being busy all the time is bad for you, your team, and your organization.
 It is far better to allow for slack, which is not a bad thing, but creates opportunities for improvement without needing to schedule them.

 “Recipe” for what to work on next, incorporating slack:

-- Can you help progress an existing kanban? (planned, started work)
+- Can you help progress existing planned, started work?